All Episodes

 And we were spending the night there at the house, and no one lives in it at this time.

-And we had all gone out onto the, it has several porches around the house, and we had gone out on one of the porches, and he recorded this, and it sounds like it's, the voice says, I tried to get up.
+And we had all gone out onto the, it has several porches around the house, and we had gone out on one of the porches, and he recorded this, and it sounds like the voice says, I tried to get up.

 I tried to get up.